MortenHarding/docker-3270BBS/README.md

 # This Repo

-The Docker Container in this repo contain the [3270 BBS](https://github.com/moshix/3270BBS), which is created and built by [moshix](https://github.com/moshix), a briliant gentleman in the mainframe community.
+The Docker Container in this repo, contain [3270 BBS](https://github.com/moshix/3270BBS), which is created and built by [moshix](https://github.com/moshix), a briliant gentleman in the mainframe community.
 All credit for the [3270 BBS](https://github.com/moshix/3270BBS) goes to [moshix](https://github.com/moshix).

 You can easily install 3270 BBS without this docker container, by following the instructions on [3270 BBS](https://github.com/moshix/3270BBS).

 So why this docker container ?
+The benefits is
+- It will download the latest release of 3270BBS, when the container is started.
-The benefits is what you get with any app that is containerized, such as easy deployment.
+- Plus what you get with any app that is containerized, such as easy deployment.

 # Guick start guide